-More higher education institutions are expanding their specializations outside of the typical finance, operations management, marketing and business strategy fields.
+Higher education institutions have expanded MBA specializations outside of the typical finance, operations management, marketing and business strategy fields.
 For example, Concordia University Chicago offers 8, fully online MBA specializations including project management, accounting, digital marketing, health care management and more.

 How do you decide which MBA specialization is right for you?
-It’s important to take stock of your past and current career roles, and your future career goals to choose the perfect specialization.
+It’s important to take stock of your past/current career roles and your future career goals in order to choose the perfect specialization.

 1. Look at Your Past And Current Career Roles

 Many people pursuing an MBA have worked multiple jobs and will continue to work while taking courses—especially if they’re enrolled in an online program.
 To better understand which route to take for an MBA specialization, answer the following questions.

 Ever wonder why certain general topics in your undergraduate coursework were harder to get through than your degree’s core classes?
 At the end of the day, if you’re not interested in a subject, the harder the subject is going to be to learn.

 The required credit hours for an MBA specialization is 12, so you don’t want to torture yourself learning about intermediate corporate finance if you don’t have any interest in the subject.
 Figure out which topics you’re most interested in discovering more about, and this will lead to your career choice.

 Make a list of your talents from past and current roles to see which areas you thrive.
 Which MBA specializations would these talents transfer to the most?
 Which MBA specializations would these talents transfer to the least?

 For example, if you had a past successful leadership role, then you may be interested in the MBA in Leadership and Change Management.
 On the other hand, if you are talented with numbers, budgeting, and analysis, then you may be interested in the MBA in Accounting.